241209-NET/Jude_Hoekstra/Project1/README.md

 - HTML, CSS

 ## User Stories
-- User should be able to login/logout if they already have an account
-- User should be able to register if they do not have an account
 - User should be able to view room that they are in
 - User should be able to pick up items in room
 - User should be able to equip items
-- User should be able to fight enemy in room
+- User should be able to fight enemies in room

 ## Tables
 ![Database ER diagram (crow's foot)](https://github.com/user-attachments/assets/6a21e140-a37d-4fe8-948f-a0fd9d5da8f5)